infracaninophile/p4pm/roles/basics/README.md

 In order to use passwords with SSH, the sshpass(1) program needs to be installed on the ansible host.
-This is available in ports -- `security/sshpass` or it can be compiled from sorce, available from
+This is available in ports -- `security/sshpass` or it can be compiled from source, available from

   https://sourceforge.net/projects/sshpass/files/latest/download